Autonomous Quantum Processing Unit: An Autonomous Thermal Computing Machine & its Physical Limitations: Generalization for backwards-ticking clocks

 \paragraph*{Reversible clock ticks.} We start this appendix with a note on the physics of clocks which \textit{can} tick reversibly.
 In an everyday picture of clocks, a wall-clock for example, it is most unlikely that the second hand jumps backwards, but it is not impossible.
 Thermal fluctuations in the clockwork in general allow for such a process, unless the clock is run at absolute zero temperature.
 Nonetheless, if said clock jumps back by one second, for an observer reading the clock, time does not jump backwards by one second.
 The observer will simply see the clock undergoing a stochastic fluctuation in the direction opposed to its more likely path of evolution.
-In a similar way, we can think of the $J_\mathrm{untick}$ process in the clock description used for this work: if the master clock including the tick register are run at finite temperatures (implying finite $\Delta \sigma_\mathrm{tick}$), the tick register can jump backwards.
-This does not mean time runs backwards, and in principle an observer measuring the tick register can detect these jumps by creating a temporal record of the register's state.
-Analogous to how it would be possible to see the hand of a wall-clock jump back by one second.
-Nonetheless, if the interactions between the master clock, instruction register and target system are given by the state in which the tick register finds itself in, these reverse jumps affect the computation.
-As a result, if the clock jumps backwards it may be that the sequence of instructions from the punch card state $\ket{\mathcal A}_R$ that are carried out is $\cdots a_n\rightarrow a_{n-1} \rightarrow a_n \rightarrow a_{n+1} \cdots$ instead of $\cdots a_n \rightarrow a_{n+1} \cdots$ as one would usually desire.
-To quantitatively capture how these different processes affect the computation, we need to discuss the two points: \begin{itemize} \item How does the aQPU target system evolve in the case both forwards and backwards ticks are possible? \item What is the relationship between entropy production of the clock and the reverse tick processes? \end{itemize}
+In a similar way, we can think of the $\overline{J}$ process in the clock description used for this work: if the master clock and the tick register are run at finite temperatures (implying finite $\Delta s$), the tick register can jump backwards.
+This does not mean time runs backwards.
+In principle, an observer measuring the tick register can detect these jumps by creating a temporal record of the register's state, analogously to how one could see the hand of a wall clock jump back by one second.
+Nonetheless, if the interactions between the master clock, instruction register, and memory system are given by the state in which the tick register finds itself in, these reverse jumps affect the computation.
+As a result, if the clock jumps backwards, it may be that the sequence of instructions from the punch card state $\ket{\mathcal A}_R$ that are carried out is $\cdots a_n\rightarrow a_{n-1} \rightarrow a_n \rightarrow a_{n+1} \cdots$ instead of $\cdots a_n \rightarrow a_{n+1} \cdots$ as one would usually desire.
+To quantitatively capture how these different processes affect the computation, we need to discuss the two points: \begin{itemize} \item How does the aQPU memory system evolve in the case both forwards and backwards ticks are possible? \item What is the relationship between entropy production of the clock and the reverse tick processes? \end{itemize}